 I think the more we learn, the bigger the momentum will be to strip back the lies and to get to what really happened.

-Uh let me get back to Jeff Sessions for a minute.
+Let me get back to Jeff Sessions for a minute.

-Why didn't he tell the president that he was going to do that because the president has a right to have an attorney general of his choice, not one forced upon him in all of this in the case of Rod Rosenstein, who I believe is very conflicted.
+Because the president has a right to have an attorney general of his choice, not one forced upon him in all of this in the case of Rod Rosenstein, who I believe is very conflicted.

-And remember, the original excuse for the recusal Was that he'd been involved in the campaign, there were some questions, and he might be conflicted.
+And remember, the original excuse for the recusal was that he'd been involved in the campaign, there were some questions, and he might be conflicted.

-None of the stuff they're now looking at in any way is a conflict for sessions.
+None of the stuff they're now looking at in any way is a conflict for Sessions.

-Uh, and he ought to manage it, which is, you know, the system's not designed to have an independent council run amok.
+And frankly, he ought to do his job, and he ought to take back control, and he ought to have Mueller report direct to him, and he ought to manage it, which is, you know, the system's not designed to have an independent counsel run amok.

 The system's designed to have the senior leadership of the Justice Department looking over their shoulder and guiding them and limiting them.

-So I I think the president should step in and order the attorney general to have all these documents sent to Congress.
+So I think the president should step in and order the attorney general to have all these documents sent to Congress.

 They have constitutional oversight authority.